 In 1998 McIver starred in short film Flying, as a young girl who finds a kindred spirit in her dying grandmother.
 Credited as Rosie McIver, she was nominated for an NZ Film Award.

 At age 17, McIver got an even bigger break: the lead role in Margaret Mahy fantasy Maddigan’s Quest.
 After a crash course in archery, juggling and tightrope, she spent four months of her summer holidays as the "confident, adventurous" Garland Maddigan.
-Garland is part of a travelling circus troupe, the last member of the family line.
-Winner of a 2007 NZ Screen Award for Best Children’s Programme, the series also aired in England and the United States.
+The character is part of a travelling circus troupe, the last member of the family line.
+Winner of a 2007 NZ Screen Award for Best Children’s Programme, Maddigan's Quest also aired in England and the United States.

 McIver followed it with neighbours at war series Rude Awakenings, which offered a rare chance to play nasty.
 As manipulative teen Constance Short, she donned spectacles and had her hair coloured brown.
 "That's what I like about acting," she told NZ Herald writer Rebecca Barry Hill.
 "You can step into someone else's personality for a while and then leave it and not have to treat people like that."

 Next came Peter Jackson’s 2009 adaptation of novel The Lovely Bones.
 McIver played Lindsey Salmon, sister of the missing girl upon which the story revolves.
-Over the course of the movie, McIver's character ages eight years.
+McIver's character ages eight years over the course of the movie.
 Website Movieline called her “one of the film’s more grounded and enjoyable elements: part Nancy Drew, part budding action hero”.
-One especially nail-biting scene saw her sneaking into the house of a suspected killer, as he approaches.
+One nail-biting scene saw her sneaking into the house of a suspected killer shortly before he arrives.

 In-between doing some arts papers at Auckland University, McIver headed to mid-winter Taranaki to play an innocent teen caught up in blackmail.
 The movie was Predicament, based on a book by Ronald Hugh Morrieson.
 She went on to cameo as a cheerleader in Madeleine Sami showcase Super City, and did time on the Power Rangers franchise.